 Also, of these species, twenty are threatened or endangered.
 This gives us a glimpse of the natural heritage within the base.
 Some of them are the Manatee, Gray Fox, Southern Bald Eagle, Osprey, Least Tern, and Wood Stork.

 The US Navy base has also a developed sense of environmental responsibility.
 Of its 16,9k acres, 4,5k are protected wetlands and 6,9k are available for outdoor activities.

-Most importantly, Kings Bay base hosts the very first full-service recycling plant.
+Most importantly, the Kings Bay base hosts the very first full-service recycling plant.
 The plant works on the reduction of the base ecological footprint and energy conservation.